canolamazing

 Bernadet et al. (2009) studied the effects of rapeseed meal on the growth of mule ducks and noted that inclusion level would be limiting due to glucosinolates concentrations, which were not measured in their study.
 They did, however, determine that concentrations of 7% rapeseed meal in the starter period, and 21% in the grow finish period allowed for excellent growth.
 This suggests that at least these amounts of canola meal can be included in diets for ducks.

 Zhu et al. (2019) provided starter ducks with “canola quality” rapeseed meal at levels of 0, 5, 10, 15 or 20% of the diet.
-The meal contained 25 umol/g of meal, a level that is approximately 5 times that of canola meal.
+The meal contained 25 umol/g of glucosinolates, a level that is approximately 5 times that of canola meal.
 There were no differences in growth rate for the feeding period (7 to 21 days).
 Feed/gain improved linearly with inclusion of the rapeseed meal, suggesting that starter feeds could contain more than the 7% proposed by Bernadet et al. (2009).

 Fewer research programs are available for geese compared to other poultry species.
 Interestingly, geese have a greater digestive capability than other types of poultry, and appear to digest canola meal efficiently (Jamroz, et al., 1992).
 A dose titration study comparing graded levels of rapeseed meal to soybean meal was found (Fu et al., 2021).
 Isonitrogenous diets containing 0, 4, 8, 12 and 16% rapeseed meal were provided to growing geese from 35 to 70 days of age.
 There were no differences due to diet for growth, feed intake or feed efficiency.
 Dressing percentage and carcass component yields were likewise unaffected by diet.
 These results would suggest that 16% canola meal could be fed in the grow-finish period for geese.